-Columbia University License Agreement
+Columbia University License Agreements

-In October 2016, we entered into the Columbia Agreement, whereby, among other things, Columbia University granted to us an exclusive license under certain patents, and a non-exclusive license to certain know-how.
-As partial consideration of Columbia University's execution and delivery of the Columbia Agreement, Columbia University was issued 8,798 shares of our common stock, the approximate fair value of which was \$0.5 million.
-See the section titled "Business-Exclusive License Agreement with Columbia University" for more information on the Columbia Agreement.
+In October 2016, we entered into the 2016 Columbia Agreement, whereby, among other things, Columbia University granted to us an exclusive license under certain patents, and a non-exclusive license to certain know-how, in each case to develop, manufacture, and commercialize ARI products, including AT-001, AT-003 and AT-007.
+As partial consideration of Columbia University's execution and delivery of the 2016 Columbia Agreement, Columbia University was issued 8,798 shares of our common stock, the approximate fair value of which was \$0.5 million.
+See the section titled "Business-Exclusive License Agreement with Columbia University" for more information on the 2016 Columbia Agreement.